0092kat/Capstone-Project/README.md

 _Pre-Processing of the data_

-The images where transformed inthr following manner
+The images where transformed in the following manner

 | **Transformation**               |   **OutPut**                                     |
 | -------------------------------- |  ----------------------------------------------- |